mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 The dataset comes from Emily Fox and Carlos Guestrin's Clusering and Retrieval course in their [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning) on Coursera.
 They use it for teaching k-nearest neighbors and locality sensitive hashing, but it's also a great, simple dataset for illustrating MapReduce code.
 I've taken a 25,000 row sample for this blog post.

 Before I begin, I need to give a huge shoutout to the Udacity course [Intro to Hadoop and MapReduce](https://www.udacity.com/course/intro-to-hadoop-and-mapreduce--ud617).
-I went through this course in the spring of 2016 when I was playing with Hadoop at work for the first time, and it delivers a fantastic introduction.
+I went through this course in the spring of 2016 when I was using Hadoop at work for the first time, and it delivers a fantastic introduction.
 Most importantly, Cloudera and Udacity provide access to a local distribution of Cloudera Hadoop, which I used months later to run all the code in this post.

 Okay.
 Let's take a quick look at the Wikipedia data to see what we're dealing with.